-No. of residents with moderate to severe hearing impairment (score ≥ 2) and no hearing aid use at last assessment
+No. of residents with slight to moderate hearing impairment and no hearing aid use at last assessment X 100

-Total no. of residents with moderate to severe hearing impairment at last assessment
+Total no. of residents with slight to moderate hearing impairment at last assessment

 An expert panel comprising experienced aged care managers, researchers and clinicians arrived at the following preliminary benchmarks for this clinical indicator: